-These tie into the various use cases of NLU and AI to protect industries from:
+These tie into the various use cases of Natural Language Understanding and AI to protect industries from:

-Moreover, NLU can address compliance requirements for mobile messaging, CRM free text, and social selling, especially for highly-regulated industries like life science and financial services companies.
+Moreover, NLU benefits companies by addressing compliance requirements for mobile messaging, CRM free text, and social selling, especially for highly-regulated industries like life science and financial services companies.

-SafeGuard Cyber’s NLU can operate in a variety of environments.
+SafeGuard Cyber’s NLU benefits enterprises by operating in a variety of environments.
 One example environment is an electronic mail system where hundreds, thousands or even millions of e-mail messages are received every day.
 Emails may be sent to one or more employees of the organization, where the email contains a sender email address, a subject matter description and the body copy.
 The address, subject matter description and email body copy may be considered an electronic message or source messaging, which includes message metadata.

 SafeGuard Cyber NLU can process hundreds, thousands or even millions of messages in near real-time.
 Messages that are flagged as meeting a risk threshold are kept from immediate transmission or processed in an effort to thwart or minimize the perceived risk.
 In this step, only messages that are not perceived to be risky are passed to the intended recipients.
 Source messages that are considered a risk can be evaluated further and deleted, transmitted to proper authorities or otherwise acted upon as deemed appropriate.

 How NLU determines context and intent to detect attacks across channels and language